-- is easily absorbed and the body is able to utilize over 80% of the useful minerals as compared with extremely low utilization (less than 10%) in case of synthetic minerals contained in popular supplements with calcium carbonate and calcium citrate.
+- is easily absorbed and the body is able to utilise over 80% of the useful minerals as compared with extremely low utilisation (less than 10%) in case of synthetic minerals contained in popular supplements with calcium carbonate and calcium citrate.

 - contains other bioavailable pre-digested minerals – 73 trace minerals, of which 30% is calcium and 4% is magnesium.